dusty-schmidt/gobv2/docs/QUICKSTART.md

 - (later) "What's my name?"

 ### Test universal conversations:
-- Start with Nano: "Let's talk about Python programming"
+- Start with Mini: "Let's talk about Python programming"
-- Switch to Mini and continue: "Tell me more about classes"
+- Switch to Main and continue: "Tell me more about classes"
-- Both chatbots share the same conversation history!
+- Both tiers share the same conversation history through the communal brain!

 ### Special commands:
 - Type `stats` to see database statistics